The leading coefficient of the $L^2$-Alexander torsion: Ahyperbolic surfaces

 In the remainder of this section we will give examples of ahyperbolic surfaces.

 \begin{proposition} Let $N$ be a graph manifold, then every Thurston norm minimizing surface $\Sigma$ in $N$ is ahyperbolic and hence

 \end{proposition}

 \begin{proof} First we assume that $N$ is a Seifert fibered space.
-By \cite[Theorem~VI.34]{Ja80} every Thurston norm minimizing surface is one of the following: \begin{enumerate} \item it is either a disjoint union of fibers of a fibration over $S^1$ or \item it is a disjoint union of tori and annuli, each of which is saturated in the Seifert fibration. \end{enumerate} In the first case $N\doublesms \Sigma$ consists of products and hence are of type $(c)$.
-In the other case $N\doublesms \Sigma$ is of type (a).
+By \cite[Theorem~VI.34]{Ja80} every Thurston norm minimizing surface is one of the following: \begin{enumerate} \item it is either a disjoint union of fibers of a fibration over $S^1$ or \item it is a disjoint union of tori and annuli, each of which is saturated in the Seifert fibration (i.e. an union of fibers). \end{enumerate} In the first case $N\doublesms \Sigma$ consists of products and hence are of type (c).
+In the other case $N\doublesms \Sigma$ is a Seifert-fibered space with boundary, so every boundary fiber is $\pi_1$-injective, thus $N\doublesms \Sigma$ is of type (a).
 This proves the proposition for Seifert fibered spaces.

 Now let $N$ be a graph manifold.
 Let $\mathcal{T}$ be the collection of JSJ-tori.
 As shown in the proof of \cite[Proposition~3.5]{EN85} we can assume that for any $N'\in\mathcal{J}(N)$ the intersection $\Sigma\cap N'$ is a Thurston norm minimizing surface in $N'$.
 Note that by definition of graph manifolds every $N'$ is Seifert fibered.
 The JSJ-tori in $N$ give rise to a collection of annuli and tori in $N\doublesms \Sigma$ satisfying the condition of Definition~\ref{def:ahyperbolic} so that the proposition follows from the first case. \end{proof}